Cleaning up the Garden Fall Checklist

 Step #3 Call in Reinforcements

-This really does help keep things under control however it is important to know that your chickens will not be able to eradicate a severe problem.
-To help with a bad infestation, I would suggest rototilling your garden up a few times during the fall season to pull any eggs up to the surface so it is easier for your chickens to find them.
+Using a rototiller, break up the soil in your garden a few times during the fall season to pull any eggs up to the surface so it is easier for your chickens to find them.

-I usually allow my chickens access to our garden throughout the fall and winter going into the spring.
-This really helps to get things cleaned up but also allows them to do a little natural fertilizing along the way.
-Chick manure is a great compost to add to your garden.
+I usually allow my chickens access to our garden from the start of fall until the start of spring.
+This amount of time helps to get things cleaned up and allows them to do a little natural fertilizing along the way.

-SLCG PRO TIP: Although manure is a great additive to your garden, you should never add fresh manure around your plants.
+Although manure is a great additive to your garden, you should never add fresh manure around your plants.
 This can burn your plants doing more harm than good.
-If your garden is already planted, it is best to compost fresh manure down before adding it to the base of your plants.

 Another tip is to purchase a good fence so you can keep your chickens exactly where you want them.
 I prefer to use poultry netting for my chickens and find it to be the easiest way to free-range them without risking the health of my other plants.
-Since the holes of this chicken fencing are pretty small it keeps the chickens in with no incident of escape.
-I don’t even have to electrify it.

 I simply shape my fence netting making a shoot from the chicken run directly into my garden.
 This allows me to quite effectively direct my chickens and ducks exactly where I need them.
 Once an area is picked over by my hens, I simply relocate the entire flock using the fence.